svetlov/rnn-benchmarks/tensorflow/README.md

 I used the build-in rnn libary. ``basic_lstm`` is the Tensorflow equivalent of FastLSTM.

-You could potentially speed up this code further by using feed queue or using ``rnn.dynamic_rnn``.

 To install TensorFlow follow [these instructions](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#pip-installation).

 ## Results